What Is CentOS?

-CentOS, or CentOS Linux, is a popular alternative to RHEL.
+CentOS Linux, or CentOS, is a popular alternative to RHEL.
 In this blog, we give an overview of CentOS, including potential use cases and considerations for enterprise use.

 CentOS — Community Enterprise Operating System — is a free, open source Linux distribution.
 CentOS is functionally compatible with Red Hat Enterprise Linux (RHEL).
 And it's derived from RHEL.